 The college's $6.1 million M. Christine Schwartz Experiential Learning & Simulation Laboratory is among the largest at any U.S. nursing school.
 Heading link

-The UIC College of Nursing is home to a state-of-the-art simulation lab, opened in August 2019 at the main campus in Chicago.
+The UIC College of Nursing is home to a state-of-the-art simulation lab that opened in August 2019 at the main campus in Chicago.
 Launched by a generous $5 million donation from the alumna whose name it bears, the M. Christine Schwartz Experiential Learning & Simulation Laboratory features 15,000 square feet of teaching and learning space, all designed with students in mind.

-Finished with a $1 million gift from Nita and Phil Francis, the robust Schwartz Lab provides a highly realistic—but safely low-risk— environment for students to practice skills and learn to assess, plan care, react to changes in their patients and the environment, problem-solve and think critically.
+Finished with a $1 million gift from Nita and Phil Francis, the robust Schwartz Lab provides a highly realistic—but safely low-risk— environment for students to practice skills, react to changes in their patients and the environment, problem-solve and think critically.

 Nita & Phil Francis Family Birthing Suite